Trick or Treat! ‘Tis the season of hyperglycemia.

 Favorites of the FasterSkier team include Peanut M&M’s, Snickers, Almond Joys and Reese’s Peanut Butter Cups — but not the Reese’s pumpkins which – subjectively – have a flawed ratio of chocolate to peanut butter.

 My own foray into opting for candy over gels during long runs and skis was born out of necessity, though guised under the explanation, “they have M&M’s at aid stations at trail ultramarathons, so I’m practicing fueling with what will be available in the race.”
-In reality, I was a broke recent college graduate trying to make it work in Aspen, CO and a single packet of Gu cost more than a sleeve of six fun sized candies.
+In reality, I was a broke recent college graduate trying to make it work as a ski coach in Aspen, CO and a single packet of Gu cost more than a sleeve of six fun sized candies.
 Six times the calories for less money!
-Despite now having significantly increased financial stability, candy has remained a constant in my endurance fueling stable.
+Despite increasing my financial stability, candy has remained a constant in my endurance fueling stable.

 But wait: if candy is cheaper and more appetizing than energy gels, why does the latter exist?
 Can I really just down candy with abandon during my workout?

-First, VanHorn explains that there are different transporters for different types of sugars in the gut and too much of one may overload the digestive system, causing gastric upset.
+First, VanHorn explains that there are different transporters for different types of sugars (i.e., glucose, fructose, sucrose, maltodextrine) in the gut and too much of one may overload the digestive system, causing gastric upset.
 Additionally, she explained that fructose is absorbed more slowly than other sugars, which can inhibit the intestine’s ability to pass the sugar into the bloodstream and hinder absorption.

 For the sake of comparison, a standard packet of Gu Energy gel contains 100 calories, 22 g of carbohydrate, and 5 g of sugar.
 Gu’s are fat free and contain no protein.
 The sugar used is a combination of maltodextrin and fructose, with maltodextrin being the primary source.
 According to the Gu Energy website, when these two sugars are consumed together, it increases the oxidation rate in the gut.
 (Oxidation releases energy.)